Christian metal: Late 1980s and 1990s

 In the early 1990s, the rising musical styles, especially grunge, began to take their places as the dominant styles in the mainstream, which resulted in heavy metal music losing popularity and going underground for a decade.
 Many Christian metal musicians began to play extreme metal, and soon death metal replaced thrash metal in popularity.
 Audiences in many underground metal scenes began favoring more extreme sounds and disparaging the popular styles.
 As with other glam metal acts of the time, Stryper lost popularity and split up in 1993.

 Bruce Moore writes in the e-book Metal Missionaries that during mid-1990s Christian metal "ceased to play catch up (replicating secular bands) and began to assimilate into its rightful place in the Extreme music scene and the artists who played became influential in helping to define this relatively new, but growing genre."
 With risen musical quality and more street-credibility, Christian metal and hardcore bands were signed to record labels such as Tooth and Nail, Solid State, Facedown Records as well as secular labels Metal Blade and Victory Records.
 Christian metal was available through non-Christian outlets; "For the first time Extreme Christian music moved from the dusty back bin of the Christian book stores to the front racks at super retailers like Best Buy, Circuit City, FYE and even giant retailers like Wal-Mart, Target and Hot Topic."
 The German secular metal label Nuclear Blast Records also released Christian metal.
-Torodd Fuglesteg of Norway's Arctic Serenades Records has claimed: "The owner of Nuclear Blast was a committed Christian and he was pushing everything with that religious agenda through Nuclear Blast.
-Mortification and Horde were pushed like mad by Nuclear Blast when other labels were pushing pure satanic stuff."